 Children will be Caring in their relationships with others.

-Children should talk to any summer care program employees if they are uncomfortable with any experiences or need assistance while at the summer care program.
+Children should talk to any afterschool care program employees if they are uncomfortable with any experiences or need assistance while at the afterschool care program.

 Each child brings his or her own uniqueness to the program.
 We will consider the application of any child.
 If your child will require special services or if additional accommodations need to be made for your child, please contact a YMCA Development staff member at 305-357-4000 so that we may set up a plan to best serve your child’s needs.
 Children whose limitations create a safety issue or unreasonable risk of harm to themselves, others, or property may not be accommodated.